NickStefan/stockmarket/readme.md

   - [ ] front end UI for creating bots
   - [ ] rule based trading using JSON {$when: ..., $buy: ... }

+- [ ] discover service
+  - [ ] proxy each service
+  - [ ] load balance between multiple instances of each service
+  - [ ] health check API for each service
+  - [ ] api for adding and removing the proxied urls

 - [ ] nginx reverse proxy all services to one domain
 - [ ] message queue between services